Crink

 The Psychological Roots of Boundary Struggles

-At the heart of boundary difficulties lies a complex web of fears that feel very real and threatening, even when they're often exaggerated by our anxious minds.
+At the heart of boundary difficulties lies a web of fears that feel real even when they are exaggerated by old experiences.

-These fears aren't irrational—they're rooted in our fundamental human need for connection and belonging.
-However, they often operate on outdated information from past experiences rather than present reality.
-The irony is that failing to set boundaries actually damages relationships more than healthy boundary setting ever could.
+The irony is that failing to set boundaries often damages relationships more than healthy boundary setting ever could.

 People Pleasing: The Silent Boundary Killer